Are you looking for new hire checklist templates? Then you are at the right place.

 8. Prepare for New Hire Training

-Schedule any training and organize for trainers, supplies, and space as necessary.
+Schedule any training and organize training, supplies, and space for trainers as necessary.

 Pre-Onboarding Checklist

 This step is crucial.
-You do not want your new employee to feel that you don’t like them.
+You do not want your new employees to feel that you don’t like them.
 So, follow this carefully for the employee onboarding checklist, and you will not miss anything.

-• Announce their starting date and which department and office they will be working from.
+- Announce their starting date and the department and office from which they will work.

-• Create reports, emails, and other needed statements for the recruit (prepare a complete list of all services so there is no confusion about the role and responsibilities).
+- Create reports, emails, and other needed statements for the recruit (prepare a complete list of all services to avoid confusion about the role and responsibilities).

 Set out everything that the business must do during the first day.

-• Be sure to welcome the new recruit at the door.
+- Be sure to welcome the recruit at the door.

 First Week Onboarding Checklist